bsnes-emu/bsnes/docs/interface/higan.md

-(where X is one of the Quick State slot numbers) when you choose a slot from the [Tools](#the-tools-menu) → "Load Quick State" sub-menu that has not had a save-state saved to it, or when you press the "Load Quick State" hotkey while the current Quick State slot has not had a save-state saved to it,
+(where X is one of the Quick State slot numbers) when you choose a slot from the [Tools](#the-tools-menu) → "Load Quick State" submenu that has not had a save-state saved to it, or when you press the "Load Quick State" hotkey while the current Quick State slot has not had a save-state saved to it,